kishuni/speedfuns/undertale/pacifist.md

 Madjick | `Talk+Spare` |
 Astigmatism | `Flee` | May fail if you don't menu quickly enough.

+Blue Blue Orange

 Go right when Alphys told you to go up (you have played the game, right??).

+At the save point, go left immediately.
+Then down back to it, up, right, right.
+Saving at Mettaton wastes time but can be used as a safe strat if you're learning the route.

 Go left, then left again towards the puzzle.